-Beginning on the effective date of this ordinance and continuing for the duration of this ordinance and any extensions thereto, the County hereby places a moratorium on evictions from Residential Units in the unincorporated areas of the County resulting from a significant loss of income, significant out-of-pocket medical expenses, or extraordinary child care needs, any of which are caused by COVID-19.
-No Landlord or Lender may evict an Affected Resident, otherwise require an Affected Resident to vacate a Residential Unit, or retaliate against an Affected Resident for nonpayment of rent or mortgage payments, while this ordinance is in effect.
+Beginning on the effective date of this ordinance and continuing for the duration of this ordinance and any extensions thereto, the County hereby places a moratorium on evictions from Residential Units in the unincorporated and incorporated areas of the County resulting from a substantial loss of income, substantial out-of-pocket medical expenses, or extraordinary child care needs, any of which are caused by COVID-19.
+No Landlord or Lender may evict an Affected Resident, or otherwise require an Affected Resident to vacate a Residential Unit, or retaliate against an Affected Resident for nonpayment of rent or mortgage payments, while this ordinance is in effect.
 Violation of this ordinance is an affirmative defense to any unlawful detainer action or other proceeding to recover possession of a Residential Unit.
-As used in this ordinance, "caused by COVID-19" shall be interpreted broadly and includes the direct and indirect impacts of the COVID-19 pandemic, including but not limited to any COVID-19 related declaration of the County Public Health Officer, or other local, state or federal authority.
+As used in this ordinance, "caused by COVID-19" shall be interpreted broadly and includes the direct and indirect impacts of the COVID-19 pandemic, including but not limited to, any COVID-19 related illness, closures and limitations on business, schools and child care facilities, and any COVID-19 related declaration of the County Public Health Officer, or other local, state or federal authority.

-4. Procedures.
+6.120.040 - Procedures.